platformsh/platformsh-docs/docs/src/administration/users.md

   Users with this permission can't grant other users permissions that they themselves don't have.
 - **Create projects** (`projects:create`):
   Create new projects within the organization.
+- **List projects** (`projects:list`):
+  See all projects in an organization, even those the user can't access.

 {{< note theme="warning" >}}

 Users with the **Manage users** (`members`) permission can add, edit, or remove _any_ user's permissions except their own.

 {{< /note >}}

+Users without any of these permissions can only access [projects where they're users](#project-user-permissions).
+They can't access or manage the rest of the organization.

 ### Add a user to an organization